thomas-crane/nrelay/docs/packet-structures.md

 The name of the player to request a trade with.

 ## ShootAckPacket
-Sent to acknowledge a `ServerPlayerShootPacket`.
+Sent to acknowledge an `EnemyShootPacket`.
 ### Members
 #### `time: number`
 The current client time.